 If there is a problem – and this is crucial – the worst thing to do is bury your head.
 It can be difficult to face financial problems, especially when it comes to sharing them with others, and around 11 per cent of us have kept debt a secret from family and friends.
 But debt can be a slippery and uncomfortable topic that not many of us want to get into.
 Ripon Ray who has been a debt adviser for eight years, sees this all too frequently.
 “As soon as the debtor can’t pay, they can’t talk about it and have tunnel vision – all they see is darkness.
 I’ve come across individuals where it has taken them years to own up to themselves – they internalise it.
 It doesn’t surprise me that people develop depression and anxiety.”
 He adds that, for many, it’s a fear of approaching the creditor.
 “Don’t assume that the creditor hates you for getting into debt.
 It’s best to build bridges and talk to them, and 99 per cent of the time they are going to be sympathetic.”

 “Snowball” your debt

 If you can make the minimum payments towards your debts, the snowball method is probably best for you, Sara says.
-Essentially, you pay the minimum amount for all your debts, besides one, and then blast it with any left-over money, possibly from working a few hours overtime, or picking up a hustle on the side.
+Essentially, you pay the minimum amount for all your debts, besides one, and then blast it with any left-over money, possibly from working a few hours overtime, or selling some stuff you no longer use.

 “It can be slow at the start, but once you get into it you get a certain amount of satisfaction from seeing your debts dropping,” Sara says, “You can get a sense of achievement from paying off one debt, and this will keep you going.”
-And true to its name, as your debts are eaten away, and as the interest you are paying drops, the snowball gets bigger, picking up speed.
+And true to its name, as your debts are eaten away, the interest you are paying drops, so the snowball gets bigger and rolls faster.”

 Claim any benefits you can